vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/103/04_tadUchuShe_mAnuShemA.md

 title = "04"

 +++
-The syntax and purport of this verse are somewhat murky, and my interpretation differs from the various other standard ones (though it is closest to Re).
+The syntax and purport of this verse are somewhat murky, and my interpretation differs from the various other standard ones (though it is closest to Renou).

 I will only present mine here, without cataloguing the differences from the others.